This is my long-form bio that tells the narrative of my career in reverse chronological order.

 - Have hope for the future

 If you’ve made it this far, thank you for being interested in my story and background.
-If it makes sense for you, consider subscribing to receive my daily writing on taking courageous leadership to create a positive impact in your community.
+If it makes sense for you, consider subscribing to receive my writing on using business as a force for good.